gcmt/breeze.vim/README.md

 As you can see this way of navigating the document is heavily inspired by vim-easymotion.
 To jump to following tags use the command `BreezeJumpF`.
-Use `BreezeJumpB` to move to preceding tags.
+Use `BreezeJumpB` to jump to preceding tags.

 When you run one of the aforementioned commands, Breeze displays colored marks on the tags you can jump to and wait for your choice.